Forricide/still-feel-alive/Chapter 7.md

 White stars in the cold night sky.
 A game of connect-the-dots, abstract and immense.

 A constellation shaped like a face.
-Vague attempts to identify it, but each one different than the last.
+Vague attempts to identify it, but each result is different from the last.

 For a second it's a man's face, middle-aged but weary.
-Then a woman, stoic, calm... a girl, cold, dispassionate.
-Distant memories.
+Then a woman's, stoic, calm... a girl's, cold, dispassionate.
+Distant memories, or blurry fantasies.

 The stars swirl and combine, pulling towards each other from across the galaxy to form a brilliant white mirror.
-It reveals a girl with her eyes closed, ashen gray skin, spools of curly hair.
-Eyes closed, unseeing.
-Staring.
+It reveals a girl with her arms crossed, ashen gray skin, spools of curly hair.
+Eyes closed, but staring straight ahead.

 Dreaming.
 Always dreaming.

 She opens her eyes, but isn't sure whether this is real life or another vision.
-The room is mundane enough: a bookshelf littered with miscellaneous trinkets, a plain chair pressed up against a pair of window curtains, her bed positioned directly across from the door.
+The room is mundane enough: a bookshelf littered with miscellaneous trinkets, a plain chair pressed up against a pair of beige curtains, her bed positioned directly across from the door.

-At some point, she gets out of bed, dressing herself with clothes hidden in a dresser at the foot of the bed.
+At some point, she pulls herself out of bed, dressing with clothes hidden in a dresser beside the bookshelf.
 They don't fit her perfectly, but she isn't particularly concerned with fashion.
 A mirror provides an unfortunate perspective.
 She attempts to fix her hair, but doesn't find much success.

 "It is nice to meet you."

-The man had met her in the hallway.
+The man had met her in the hallway, apparently on the way to her room.
 He's tall and - well, large.
 His appearance reminds her of something, like she should know who he is, but that knowledge is just a bit out of reach.
 Hopefully she'd recognize him if they'd met before; she tries to avoid staring at his translucent skin.

 "Hello."
 Is that an acceptable response?
 She isn't sure.